 6. Can I spend my HSA funds on my domestic partner?

 No, not unless the domestic partner is claimed as your federal tax dependent.
-However, if they otherwise meet HSA eligibility requirements, your partner can open their own HSA (such as through their banking institution) and have individual HSA contribution limits.
+However, if they otherwise meet HSA eligibility requirements, your partner can open their own HSA (through their banking institution) and have individual HSA contribution limits.

 7. Is there a minimum amount I must contribute?